William C. Sharpe

 William Chapman Sharpe is an American literary scholar.
-He is a professor of English at Barnard College.
+He is a professor of English at Barnard College, Columbia University.

 Biography

 Sharpe received his B.A. and Ph.D. from Columbia University and M.A. from the University of Oxford.
 He joined the faculty of Barnard College in 1983, and his scholarship focuses on the art, culture, and literature of the modern cities, especially New York City.
 He has written about subjects such as shadows or nighttime environments of cities as depicted in literature and arts as well as a cultural history on walking.

 Sharpe received a Guggenheim Fellowship in 1993.